Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Preliminaries

-One would hope for a profinite analogue of the Bass--Serre structure theorem, which postulates a correspondence between the actions of a group $\Gamma$ on trees and graphs of groups with fundamental group $\Gamma$.
+Another situation in which the induced topology on a finitely subgroup $\Delta \leq \Gamma$ agrees with the full profinite topology is when the ambient group $\Gamma$ is \emph{subgroup separable}, meaning that finitely generated subgroups are closed in the profinite topology on $\Gamma$.
+For virtually free groups, this property follows essentially from a result of M. Hall (cf. \cite[Proposition I.3.10]{lyndon_schupp}) and we refer the reader to \cite[Theorem 11.2.2 and Corollary 11.2.6]{Ribes_Graphs} for a geometric proof. \begin{lemma}[Theorem 11.2.2 in \cite{Ribes_Graphs}] Virtualy free groups are subgroup separable and induce the full profinite topology on their finitely generated subgroups. \end{lemma} One would hope for a profinite analogue of the Bass--Serre structure theorem, which postulates a correspondence between the actions of a group $\Gamma$ on trees and graphs of groups with fundamental group $\Gamma$.
 One direction associates to a group action on a tree $\Gamma \curvearrowright \Theta$ a \emph{quotient graph of groups} $\ggx$, which is constructed by choosing a spanning tree in $\Sigma \subseteq \Xi$ and a lift $\widetilde{\Sigma} \subseteq \Theta$, and then defining $\ggx$ as the stabilisers of $\widetilde{\Sigma}$ under the action of $\Gamma$.
 Unfortunately, in the profinite setting, this construction does not always work: a profinite graph might not have a spanning subtree (cf. \cite[Example 3.4.1]{Ribes_Graphs}), and even if it does, that tree might not have lift to the covering tree (cf. \cite[Example 3.4.2]{Ribes_Graphs}).
 However, in the case where the quotient $X = G \bs T$ is finite, it forms a bona fide graph of groups, so it is possible to construct a quotient graph of groups, and one obtains a profinite analogue of the Bass--Serre structure theorem.
 We refer the curious reader to Section 6 in \cite{Ribes_Graphs} for details and to \cite[Theorem 6.6.1]{Ribes_Graphs} for the statement of the structure theorem, which we omit here in the interest of brevity.
 Recently, a general structure theorem has also been established in the pro-$p$ category: see \cite[Theorem 1.1]{Pro_P_Bass_Serre}.

 The other direction associates to a graph of profinite groups $(\Gs,X)$ a profinite tree $T$ referred to as the \emph{profinite structure tree} whereon the fundamental group $G = \PP[(\Gs,X)]$ acts naturally and whose quotient by this action retrieves the initial graph.
 Although this construction can be carried out for any graph of profinite groups (cf. \cite[Section 6.3]{Ribes_Graphs}), we shall only presently describe it in the case where $X$ is a finite graph, as we will not require the complexity of greater generality.
 In that case, choose a spanning subtree $\Theta \subseteq X$ and write $G(x) \leq G$ for the image of $\Gs(x)$ in $G$ under the inclusion specified by $\Theta$.
 Define the profinite tree $T$ as